UPDATE 2023: Apple has launched its new iPhone 14. The four models that are released:

 While the new model might be convenient, more than half of the people that use an iPhone are unaware that it can easily be hacked.
 People are especially unaware about camera hacks.
 Just like Apple itself, hackers try to perfect their craft every day.
 This way, a new iPhone hack is just a matter of time.
 Indeed, people that know how to hack into an iPhone aren’t rare.

 Although Apple is proud of their security methods, human errors and nuanced software can easily lead to an iPhone hack.
-This article will elaborate on five instances through which your new iPhone 14 Mini, iPhone 14, iPhone 14 Pro, and iPhone 14 Pro Max can be hacked.
+This article will elaborate on five instances through which your new iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and iPhone 14 Pro Max can be hacked.

 No. 1: Untrustworthy URLs lead to a hacked iPhone 14